Halocarpus bidwillii: Taxonomy

 Halocarpus bidwillii was first described by the British botanist Thomas Kirk in 1887, in an article in the Transactions and Proceedings of the New Zealand Institute, as Dacrydium bidwillii.
 He identified two variants that he differentiated mostly on the basis of branch and inflorescence (flower spike) shape.
 The alpha (α) or erecta variety had flat and ribbed leaves with slender branches, while the beta (β) or reclinata variety had distinct mid-rib leaves and stout branches.
 Harry Allan disputed the status of these varieties in his 1961 Flora of New Zealand (Vol 1), suggesting instead they were the result of hybridisation.
-It wasn't until 1982 when C.J.
+It was not until 1982 when C.J.
 Quinn proposed an alternative taxonomy for the species based on ovule morphology and orientation, that the species obtained the current scientific name of Halocarpus bidwillii.

 Etymology

-The specific epithet bidwillii is in honor of John Carne Bidwill (1815-1853) who was an Australian botanist born in England and became the first director of the Royal Botanic Gardens, Sydney.
+The specific epithet bidwillii is in honor of John Carne Bidwill (1815–1853) who was an Australian botanist born in England and became the first director of the Royal Botanic Gardens, Sydney.